Group 6 Item 1 Education, research and vocational training provided by eligible bodies: university subsidiary training companies

 - provide university level education leading to a qualification awarded by a university or a nationally recognised body; and

-Once a university subsidiary company is regarded as an eligible body within Note (1)(b):
+Once a university subsidiary company is an eligible body within Note (1)(b):

 - all supplies of education and vocational training provided by that company are exempt from VAT;